What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 If it is not treated immediately, arsenic poisoning can lead to major health issues and even death.
 Thus, there should be precautions to prevent those who are at risk.

 Arsenic is frequently associated with deliberate poisoning methods.
 But any person can be exposed to arsenic.
 It could be via contaminated groundwater, arsenic-preserved wood, rock, infected rock, or soil.
 Arsenic in the environment is not dangerous, per se.
-It is rare to have toxic amounts of arsenic found in the environment.
+It is rare to find toxic amounts of arsenic in the environment.

 Facts About Arsenic Poisoning